Uwin Iwin Consulting Services

 - Open Sales Make the sale – get rewarded.
 You don’t need to necessarily hit your target, because every sale made/claimed earns a reward.
 This type of competition is for open-ended budgets.

 - Peer Nomination Systems Usually based on company values, peers can nominate one another on an electronic platform, validated with a manager’s / HR team approval.
 Points are awarded, or lifestyle based rewards are given (time off, lunch with the CEO Etc.).
 These types of programmes are very low in reward values.

 - Top / Down Usually based on company values, similar to Peer Nomination systems, managers can nominate employees for an outstanding performance against behavioural objectives.
 Points are awarded, or lifestyle based rewards are given (time off, lunch with the CEO Etc.).
 These types of programmes are very low in reward values.

 Q: Is a loyalty program the same as a reward and recognition programme?

 A loyalty programme is different from an employee reward and recognition programme.
-Typically, loyalty is targeted at your customers and clients and reward and recognition your direct and indirect employees.
+Typically, loyalty is targeted at your customers and clients and rewards and recognition of your direct and indirect employees.